 - Fact Sheet: Ensuring Safe & Healthy Pregnancies in the Workplace

-- Congressional resources: Text of the PWFA bill (H.R.
-2694) and House Education & Labor Committee Report on PWFA
+- Congressional resources: Final text of the Pregnant Workers Fairness Act and House Education & Labor Committee Report on PWFA

 - The Women Who Inspired the Movement for the Pregnant Workers Fairness Act